tc39/notes/es7/2015-11/nov-17.md

 DD: 3 browsers support, 1 browser does not.
 Should we see if people update?

-YK: it doesn’t seem like a widespread problem, inbox is an issue but it may not be a bigger issue.
+YK: it doesn't seem like a widespread problem, inbox is an issue but it may not be a bigger issue.

 BT: + 2 years of IE11 and edge (tens of millions of users)

-DD: the mobile web, isn’t represented here.
+DD: the mobile web, isn't represented here.

 PL: We researched the public web, looking for this.
 We found some issues, solve them, came to consensus